 Bridge Data Centers is planning to invest USD $300-400 million in the India data center market over the next two years.

 In addition, the Bain Capital investee company is planning further investments across the Asia Pacific region.

-Alongside Foust, Bridge Data Centres was also founded by Kris Kumar in partnership with Bain Capital.
+Alongside Foust, Bridge Data Centers was also founded by Kris Kumar in partnership with Bain Capital.
 The company was established to server the wave of demand being generated, through the creation of reliable and scalable infrastructure and operations across India.